kumasumit/box-office/README.md

-# Created a basic box-office app made by React
+# Created a Basic Box-Office App made by React

 # Getting Started with Create React App